cwatson2/AutomatedThreats/AutomatedThreats-Ontology.md

 Threat events to web applications undertaken using automated actions.

 An attack that can be achieved without the web is out of scope.

+Focus for threat events are scenarios which are seen commonly by real operating web applications, and are multi-step and/or highly iterative and/or multiple weaknesses involved, and not primarily about events that relate to the tool-based exploitation of single-issue vulnerabilities of individual web applications.

 ### Use cases